Red List Index: Sampled approach

 Producing indices of change in extinction risk by comprehensively assessing whole species groups, while feasible for well studied groups with relatively few species, is not suitable for all taxonomic groups.
-Assessing every species in the larger and lesser known groups which comprise the majority of the world’s biodiversity, such as fungi, invertebrates (particularly insects) and plants, is not practical.
+Assessing every species in the larger and lesser known groups which comprise the majority of the world's biodiversity, such as fungi, invertebrates (particularly insects) and plants, is not practical.

 The Red List Index (sampled approach) (SRLI) has been developed in order to determine the threat status and also trends of lesser-known and less charismatic species groups.
 It is a collaboration between IUCN members and is coordinated through the Institute of Zoology (IoZ), the research division of the Zoological Society of London (ZSL).
 The SRLI is based on a representative sample of species selected from taxonomic groups within animals (invertebrates and vertebrates), fungi and plants.

+The SRLI is showcased in the journal "Application of the Red List Index at a national level for multiple species groups" by exclaiming that this approach is utilized to calculate in a taxonomic group without having to repeatedly scan through all of the species such as with plants there may be about 15,000 plant species referenced on the IUCN Red List.

 Assessment of the selected species will provide baseline information on the current status of biodiversity.
 Reassessment at regular intervals will identify changes in threat status over time to provide a more broadly representative picture of biodiversity change.